Dimension identities, almost self-conjugate partitions, and BGG complexes for Hermitian symmetric pairs: Congruence of blocks and conjugate partitions

 \begin{theorem}[\cites{ES87,ES89}] Let $(\g, \k)$ be a Hermitian symmetric pair.
 Let $\la \in \Lplusk$ with $L_\la \neq N_\la$, and let $\la' \in \Lambda^{\!+\!}(\k')$ be the regular weight obtained from $\la$ by Enright--Shelton reduction.
 Then the map~\eqref{ES reduction} induced by Enright--Shelton reduction restricts to an isomorphism of posets

-satisfying conditions (1) and (2) of Definition~\eqref{def:congruence}. \end{theorem}
+satisfying conditions (1) and (2) of Definition~\ref{def:congruence}. \end{theorem}

 We now detail the process of Enright--Shelton reduction for each of the six families in Table~\ref{table:WC}.
 Note that we label each family with respect to $\g'$ rather than $\g$, reflecting our philosophy that the regular blocks are easier to understand than the singular blocks.
 We use capital letters $P$, $Q$, and $N$ to describe the rank of $\g$; then defining $m$ to be the number of coordinates deleted via reduction (details below), we describe the rank of $\g'$ using the lower-case letters $p\coloneqq P-m$, $q\coloneqq Q-m$, and $n \coloneqq N-m$.
-In each family, the parameter $k$ ranges over all positive integers strictly less than the rank of $(\g,\k)$, which is $\min\{P,Q\}$, $N$, or $\lfloor N/2 \rfloor$, depending on whether $\g=\ssA_{P+Q-1}$, $\ssC_N$, or $\ssD_N$, respectively.
+In each family, the parameter $k$ ranges over all positive integers such that

 \textbf{Type I} ($\g = \ssA_{P+Q-1}$, $\g' = \ssA_{p+q-1}$; $\la = -k\omega_P$, $\la' = k\omega'_p$).
 Suppose $\mu+\rho = (a_1, \ldots, a_P; b_1, \ldots, b_Q)$.
 Then $\mu +\rho$ contains a singularity for each instance of an equality $a_i = b_j$, in which case a singular root is $\be_{ij} = \ep_i - \ep_{P+j}$.
 Hence to perform the reduction on $\mu + \rho$, we delete all coordinate pairs $a_i, b_j$ such that $a_i = b_j$.
 Then $m$ is the number of such pairs.